PsuAstro528/Spring2019-website-src/content/lessons/week4/goals.md

 lastmodifieremail = "ebf11 at psu dot edu"
 +++

-# Week 3
+# Week 4
 {{%excerpt%}}
-- Apply "Programming in the Large" to your class project
-- Recognize importance of choosing an efficient algorithm
-- Choose appropriate file format for a project
-- Use DataFrames efficiently via `join` and queries
-- Choose appropraite memory layout & data structures for a project
+- Design an Application Programming Interface (API) to ease refactoring of code
+- Document code to increase chances of useful feedback from peer code review
 {{%/excerpt%}}

 ## Lessons along the way
-+ Big-O notation